jon-j-warren/fantasy-hockey/README.md

 ## Overview

 ### Foreword
-This is an official overview of the 2021 fantasy hockey season.
+This is an official overview of our fantasy hockey pool.
 All rules, categories, scoring systems, prop bets, prizes, and anything to do with the league in it's entirety will be contained here.
 This should always be referenced as the source-of-truth.
 In case of any ambiguity in this